Peter Jennings: September 11

 His coverage was not without controversy.
 Jennings was criticized by Rush Limbaugh among others for commenting about President George W. Bush on-air: "Where is the president of the United States? ...
 I know we don't know where he is, but pretty soon the country needs to know where he is."
 ABC was flooded with more than 10,000 angry phone calls and e-mails.
 On September 13, Jennings received more criticism — this time for hosting a forum for Middle East experts that included Palestinian Authority negotiator Hanan Ashrawi.
-In mid-2002, Jennings and ABC refused to allow Toby Keith to open their coverage of July 4 celebrations with "Courtesy of the Red, White and Blue (The Angry American)", prompting criticism from Keith and country music fans, who highlighted the anchor's Canadian citizenship.
+In mid-2002, Jennings and ABC refused to allow Toby Keith to open their coverage of July 4 celebrations with "Courtesy of the Red, White and Blue (The Angry American)", prompting criticism from Keith and country music fans, who highlighted Jennings's Canadian citizenship.

 The events of September 11 added new meaning to In Search of America, the project Jennings and Brewster started after the success of their previous collaboration.
 The two began writing the book in early 2001; after the terrorist attacks, they revisited many of the people they had interviewed to see how the events had affected them.
 To promote the book, the anchor and World News Tonight started a 50-state tour of the United States in April 2002 as part of a yearlong project, 50 States/One Nation/One Year.
 Jennings also anchored a six-part television series in September 2002, which featured the same name as the book.
 Despite the success of the TV series and heavy promotion by the book's publisher, In Search of America failed to generate much interest or sales.

 Jennings's work on In Search of America and the September 11 attacks contributed to his decision in 2003 to become a dual citizen of Canada and the United States.
 "I think that 9/11 and the subsequent travel I did in the country afterwards made me feel connected in new ways," he said.
 "And when we were working on the America project I spent a lot of time on the road, which meant away from my editor's desk, and I just got much more connected to the Founding Fathers' dreams and ideas for the future."
 His work had prepared him well for the citizenship test, which he passed easily.
 "Can you imagine I, who just finished a whole series on America and had been an anchorperson for an American broadcast...could you imagine if I had failed?" he asked.
 "It would have been horrendous."
 The anchor's formal pledge of allegiance took place at a regular citizenship ceremony on May 30 in Lower Manhattan.
 The occasion overwhelmed him.
 "I went in the front door and came out the front door.
 They were regular people.
 They were very touching.
 And I cried a little bit — my kids didn't cry, but I cried a bit — but I'm a fairly emotional character anyway."